pyepics/pyepics/doc/advanced.rst

 Advanced Topic with Python Channel Access
 ===============================================

-This chapter contains a variety of "usage notes" and implementation details that may help in getting the best perfomance from the pyepics module.
+This chapter contains a variety of "usage notes" and implementation details that may help in getting the best performance from the pyepics module.

 .. _advanced-large-arrays-label: